I started with Kmart on the Pharmacy system. My responsibility was, primarily, to keep the

 Next, for the Kmart Grocery system, to meet Kmart's requirements for Y2K compilance we needed

-to upgrade the PC's which operating the meat weighing scales at Kmart grocery stores from
+to upgrade the PC's which operated the meat weighing scales at Kmart grocery stores from

-bootable diskette which also contained the new scale control software which I rewrote from
+We also had to distribute the new scale control software which I rewrote from BASIC into C.

 In July, 1998, I moved to the Kmart Solutions project, which was an attempt to expand the